qrbounty/bookmarklets/README.md

 # Bookmarklets
 Some JavaScript bookmarklets I use occasionally.
 These are generally pretty rough since I tend to piece them together on-the-fly and they just need to be minimally functional.
+I do not claim authorship of any of these, though I've definitely tweaked quite a few of them.
+Sources have been cited where possible but many of these have been floating around on my systems for years.

 ## Usage
 The snippets below should work fine if pasted into the URL parameter of the new page/bookmark dialogs for Chrome or Firefox.